 “It was on the playing fields that I learned my only lessons in ethics.” – Albert Camus1

-I argued in Part 1 of this piece that, as creatures with physical bodies in addition to reasoning minds, human beings must be capable of physical action.
-For any action composed of movement, three questions arise: 1) how much force must the agent apply to complete the movement?, 2) over what distance must the agent apply a force?, and 3) how fast must the agent apply a force?
+I argued in Part 1 of The Ethics of Human Movement that, as creatures with physical bodies in addition to reasoning minds, human beings must be capable of physical action.
+For any movement, three questions arise: 1) how much force must the agent apply to complete the movement?, 2) over what distance must the agent apply a force?, and 3) how fast must the agent apply a force?
 The answers to these questions stand as ethical precepts for human movement; they define standards for how humans should be capable of moving.
 In Part 1, I addressed the first question with the claim that a human being should be capable of lifting his or her body weight off the ground.
-In this second part, I answer the latter two questions.
+In this second part, I answer the latter two questions of movement ethics.

 2. Over what distance must the agent apply a force?2